goFrendiAsgard/zaruba/README.md

 ![zaruba-logo](arts/zaruba-250.png)
 # 💀 Zaruba

 Zaruba is a declarative Task Runner Framework.
 It helps you to define and orchestrate tasks.

-In zaruba, a task might extend or depends on each other.
+In zaruba, a task might extends or depends on each other.
+This make developing tasks with zaruba is more flexible than creating bunch of shell scripts.

-Several tasks are already included and can be extended as necessary.
-You can even build a full-fledge FastAPI application and having it deployed to your kubernetes cluster by using helm by performing this:
+To speed up your development, several tasks has been already included and can be extended accordingly.
+You can even build a full-fledge FastAPI application and having it deployed to your kubernetes cluster by performing this (no coding required):

 ```sh
 # Init project